garmartirosy/profile/products/README.md

 [Product Feed API](/io/template/feed) - [Current product profile in BuildingTransparency.org](https://buildingtransparency.org/ec3/epds/ec3mmgup)
 <!--[View as Markdown](/io/template/product/product-concrete.html)-->

-[Fork and run two repos](/localsite/start/steps) (localsite and OpenFootprint) in a webroot on your computer.
+TO CONTRIBUTE: [Fork and run two repos](/localsite/start/steps) (localsite and OpenFootprint) in a webroot on your computer.
+Add your first name after the project you are working on below, send a PR and email Loren to pull.

-TO DO: Update the GitHub Action to save both the email and password as secrets to generate the token.
-Test in a fork then add steps here.
+TO DO: Switch our [GitHub Action]() from using a process that loads the token a secret since the token expires every 72 hours.
+Instead, update the GitHub Action to use an email and password as secrets to generate the token.
+Test in a fork and document steps for adding the secrets here.
+The URL for the API may need to be updated to https://buildingtransparency.org/api/epds

-TO DO: product-footprints.py and update_csv_and_yaml.py are very similar.
+TO DO: product-footprints.py and update\_csv\_and\_yaml.py are very similar.
 Add "-DELETE" to the name of one (as long as we can use the other file two ways: locally and with the GitHub Action workflow).
 If retaining update_csv_and_yaml.py, change underscores to dashes.

-TO DO: Send the cement product rows to their own files in new state folders in OpenFootprint/cement/US
+TO DO: Send the cement product rows to their own files in new state folders in OpenFootprint/cement/US.
+Save the cement listings within the same process that saves non-cement for states.
+(Avoid loading and process the CSV file containing all states.)

 TO DO: Pull csv lists with product emission impacts for all states by updating our [Python Profile pull](https://github.com/ModelEarth/OpenFootprint/tree/main/products/pull/)<!-- product-footprints.py -->.
 View [Resulting Data](https://github.com/ModelEarth/OpenFootprint/tree/main/products/US).